Tickets & Deals

 Sponsored by the Mower County Horticultural Society

+More than one entry per family is permitted.
+Entries should be uniquely different.
 All entries will receive an award ribbon and premium.
-One top entry in each lot will also receive a monetary award from The Mower County Horticultural Society.
+One top entry in each Class will also receive a monetary award from The Mower County Horticultural Society.

 IMPORTANT: